oksanaokhten/recipe-journal/README.md

 # **Recipe Journal App**
 [View the live project here.](https://recipe-journal-project.herokuapp.com/)

-This is the main marketing website for Admin to promote a brand of cooking tools.
+This is a community app for sharing recipes and for owner to promote a e-commerce website with kitchen tools for sale.

 ![Recipe Journal](static/images/recipe-journal.png)
 ## **User Experience (UX)**